 More than one million people are diagnosed with skin cancer each year in the United States and more than ten thousand people die from the disease.
 Currently, there are some methods for early detection of skin cancers, like visual inspection, but improvements are needed.
 This paper presents a method involving microwave reflectometry as a diagnostic tool for detection of skin cancers.
 The results of measurements and simulations for normal and wet skin have been shown to distinguish among skin samples with different properties.
 Microwave measurements from lesions have also been presented which are used to distinguish between cancerous and benign lesions.

-K. Chand et al., "Microwave Reflectometry as a Novel Diagnostic Method for Detection of Skin Cancers," Proceedings of the 2005 IEEE Instrumentationand Measurement Technology Conference Proceedings, Institute of Electrical and Electronics Engineers (IEEE), Jan 2005.
+K. Chand et al., "Microwave Reflectometry as a Novel Diagnostic Method for Detection of Skin Cancers," Proceedings of the 22nd IEEE Instrumentation and Measurement Technology Conference (2005: Ottawa, Ontario, Canada), vol. 2, pp. 1425-1428, Institute of Electrical and Electronics Engineers (IEEE), May 2005.

 Electrical and Computer Engineering